 Sitting on top of the durable frame and reclining seat is the extra-large canopy featuring SPF 50+ to keep your kiddo safe.
 Unlike other compact travel strollers, the gb Pockit+ is designed with a large canopy that will protect your child.
 Who doesn’t love that?

 Drawback: Again, the handles are not adjustable, so it might not be great for taller folks without an extender.
-The storage basket is a bit on the small side, too.
+The storage basket is also a bit on the small side, so it might not be big enough for your diaper bag.

 #3: Mountain Buggy Nano (Best for Infants)